 There’s a primitive part of your brain that reacts to a situation before evaluating it.
 Control that.
 Examples of this can be a ‘Homer Simpson’ type of explosion in situations where you feel anger.

 Instead of letting that rage out, think first.
 Evaluate the situation from the point of view where you are a bystander and watching it happen.
 Maybe the situation doesn’t require an explosion of anger.
 Instead, use curiosity to deflect your emotions and rename the feeling from anger to hurt, sadness or something else.
-Think what you might have done wrong.
+Think about what you might have done wrong.

 Recognize your primary emotions from the secondary ones